 The journal uses the archiver services to create distributed filing systems among participating libraries and enables them to create journal archives for conservation and restoration purposes.

-Agrisocionomics is scheduled for publication in May and November (2 issue a year).
+Agrisocionomics Journal is scheduled for publication in March, June, and November (3 issue a year).
 It is electronically published via journal website.
 Each published articles will be assigned with a DOI (digital object identifier).

 This journal charges the following author fees.